 There are two target audiences for the Adaptive Performance Provider Management system: the end user and the subsystem provider developer.
 You can find documentation for both audiences here:

 This package also includes documentation on how to:

-- Use the Adaptive Performance Device Simulator extension in the Unity Editor.
-For more information on this extension, see Device Simulator in the Unity Manual.
+- Use the Adaptive Performance Device Simulator plugin in the Unity Editor.
+For more information on this plugin, see Device Simulator in the Unity Manual.

 - Implement or test specific features using the samples provided.

 For information on what's new in the latest version of Adaptive Performance, see the Changelog.